gatsbyjs/gatsby/docs/docs/working-with-images-in-markdown.md

 ## Inline images with `gatsby-remark-images`

-Images also may be included in the markdown body itself.
-To do this, the plugin [gatsby-remark-images](/packages/gatsby-remark-images) comes in handy.
+Images also may be included in the Markdown body itself.
+The plugin [gatsby-remark-images](/packages/gatsby-remark-images) comes in handy for this.

 Start out by installing `gatsby-remark-images` and `gatsby-plugin-sharp`.